boxyhq/website/guides/jackson/frameworks/rails.md

 Finally, we need to add the routes and controller files that initiate the login flow and handle the callback from the Jackson service.
 We also use a controller `concern` to control access to protected routes such as the profile page.

 :::info
-The login flow is initiated by posting to `/auth/boxyhqsso`
+The login flow is initiated by posting to `/auth/boxyhqsso` which is handled by omniauth in the rack middleware pipeline.
 :::

   <Tabs>